jorgemontes/igdb-telegram-bot/README.md

 # Telegam IGDB Inline Bot

 This is a bot developed in java as a help to query and get direct access to IGDB page.
-It was made just as a POC for Micronaut, Webhooks and GitHub packages deployed in a Kubernetes node
+It was made just as a POC based on Micronaut, Webhooks and GitHub Packages deployed in a Kubernetes node

 ## Libs